mtmcphail/Group1_Final/README.md

 ![logo](./Images/liquor_license.jpeg)
-# Liquor Licences and Close-Proximity Population Demographics
+# Liquor Licenses and Close-Proximity Population Demographics

 ## Overview
 The CDC publishes a fascinating dataset detailing the racial/ethnic percentages of persons living within **0.25 miles of an establishment with a liquor license**.
 Much research has been conducted to investigate the the relationship between proximity to liquor establsihments and demographics such as race and socioeconomic factors.